milgrim2023/human-speed/_posts/2025-06-16-Tern-GSD-for-sale.md

 Side view showing the beefy brakes, lock stand, dual batteries and the folded cargo bag.

 ![]({{ site.baseurl }}/images/bikesale-80.jpg)
-4685 miles on the clock, the service indicator is on, her last service was ~200 miles ago - nothing for this bike.
+4685 miles on the clock, the service indicator is on, the last service was ~200 miles ago - nothing for this bike.

 ![]({{ site.baseurl }}/images/bikesale-83.jpg)
 Upgraded shifter with the cute indicator, see this [video][video] for a demonstration (newer version).

 ![]({{ site.baseurl }}/images/bikesale-88.jpg)
-In her storage position, handlebars folded.
+In the storage position, handlebars folded.

 ![]({{ site.baseurl }}/images/bikesale-86.jpg)
-Another view of her in storage mode.
+Another view in storage mode.

 ![]({{ site.baseurl }}/images/bikesale-87.jpg)
 The Enviolo hub and Gates belt drive